 Do you only work within defense applications?

-I do work on a lot of defense-related projects, both with Leonardo and Lasertel customers, involving our QCW and CW diode arrays.
+I do work on a lot of defense-related projects involving our QCW and CW diode arrays.
 As we’ve expanded into the medical market, specifically laser hair removal, I was involved on the development project for the new T6Air™.
 This lightweight laser diode has multiple wavelengths in a single diode to treat multiple skin colors receiving laser hair removal.
-Lasertel has been busy manufacturing diode solutions that allow medical device manufacturers to replace their traditional laser systems with one single diode package that can hit multiple wavelengths.
+The laser solutions team has been busy manufacturing diode solutions that allow medical device manufacturers to replace their traditional laser systems with one single diode package that can hit multiple wavelengths.

 Is there a project you’re most proud of?